Asia shares rise as investors look ahead to Fed meeting

-TOKYO (AP) — Asian shares rose Monday, despite the rollercoast ride that closed Wall Street last week, as traders awaited cues from the U.S. central bank expected later in the week.
+TOKYO (AP) — Asian shares rose Monday, despite the roller-coaster ride that Wall Street ended with last week, as traders awaited cues from the U.S. central bank expected later in the week.

-Japan’s ruling Liberal Democratic Party was set to pick a new leader, who will by definition become the prime minister because of the party’s control over the more powerful lower house of Parliament.
-Favored to win is veteran ruling party politician, Yoshihide Suga, who will continue Shinzo Abe’s “Abenomics” policies of easy lending and deregulation.
+Japan’s ruling Liberal Democratic Party picked a new leader, who will by definition become the prime minister because of the party’s control over the more powerful lower house of Parliament.
+Yoshihide Suga, now the government spokesman, has said he will continue Shinzo Abe’s “Abenomics” policies of easy lending and deregulation.

 “That decision should not be market moving as we fully expect a steady hand to remain on the tiller of Abenomics.
 Mr. Suga has signalled that no further rises in sales tax are on the horizon, but all else should stay the same,” said Jeffrey Halley, senior market analyst at Oanda.